StarRocks/starrocks/docs/using_starrocks/query_cache.md

 );
 ```

 The table `t0` is partitioned by day, and the column `ts` is the table's partitioning column.
-Among the following four queries, Q2, Q3, and Q4 can resue portions of the computation results cached for Q1:
+Among the following four queries, Q2, Q3, and Q4 can reuse portions of the computation results cached for Q1:

 - Q1